 Paris and the “Pont des Arts” as the cover illustration

-For the cover of Cerise, I had already illustrated the Pantheon, the gardens of Luxembourg, the Haussmann boulevard, the Latin neighbourhood and some other places … We needed an identifiable place again, one that evoked the magical dreams of Paris: “The Pont des Arts” bridge, also known as “the lovers’ bridge” was just perfect!
+For Cerise, I had already illustrated the Pantheon, the gardens of Luxembourg, the Haussmann boulevard, the Latin neighbourhood and some other iconic places … We needed an identifiable place again, one that evoked the magical dreams of Paris: “The Pont des Arts” bridge, also known as “the lovers’ bridge” was just perfect!
 A dream setting to draw a meeting scene between a handsome young man and a pretty Parisian woman!

 I drew a young woman walking head on, elegant in her green coat.
 She seems to have spotted the benevolent look of a young man who’s sitting quietly on a bench, camouflaging himself clumsily behind his Cerise magazine.
 The mutual observation seems discreet, the emotion of these first looks seems totally under control.
 But, because there is a but, this subtle game of approach and seduction will be disturbed by the third protagonist of the illustrated scene: the little dog!